 Cooperation in action Education programme promoting school enrolment and leisure activities

-That is why the Federal Ministry for Economic Cooperation and Development (BMZ) is financing an education programme being implemented by the GIZ, which is supporting state schools and local youth and community centres in the border provinces of Gaziantep, Hatay, Kilis and Sanliurfa as well as in the cities of Ankara and Istanbul.
+That is why the Federal Ministry for Economic Cooperation and Development (BMZ) is financing an education programme being implemented by GIZ, which is supporting state schools and local youth and community centres in the border provinces of Gaziantep, Hatay, Kilis and Sanliurfa as well as in the cities of Ankara and Istanbul.

 Lessons at the schools concerned are held in two shifts: in the mornings, Turkish children attend school and, in the afternoons, Syrian children.
 The support these schools are receiving is in the shape of a "full package".
 This package includes extension and refurbishment work on the buildings; advanced training courses and expense allowances for teachers; textbooks and teaching materials; and transport services for the schoolchildren.

 In order to encourage mutual trust and peaceful co-existence between the local Turkish population and the Syrian refugees, support is being provided for activities which foster a spirit of community.
-For example, young people from both the Turkish and the Syrian communities are being trained by social workers to act as disseminators in their communities.
+For example, young people from both the Turkish and the Syrian communities are being trained by local and international social workers to act as disseminators in their communities.
 They are being taught how to organise social, cultural and sporting activities for Syrian and Turkish children and young people, and how to take an active role in community life.